vsrinivas/fuchsia/docs/handles.md

 destroyed when the current set of operations on it are completed.

 ## Special Cases
-+ When a handle is in-transit and the message pipe it was written to is destroyed, the handle is closed.
++ When a handle is in-transit and the channel it was written to is destroyed, the handle is closed.
 + Debugging sessions (and debuggers) might have special syscalls to get access to handles.